137mg/webserv/README.md

 		return 0;
 	}

 ## Step 2.
-Indentify (name) a socket
+Identify (name) a socket
 When we talk about naming a socket, we are talking about assigning a transport address to the socket (a port number in IP networking).
 In sockets, this operation is called binding an address and the bind system call is used for this.

 The analogy is that of assigning a phone number to the line that you requested from the phone company in step 1 or that of assigning an address to a mailbox.

 The transport address is defined in a socket address structure.
 Because sockets were designed to work with various different types of communication interfaces, the interface is very general.
 Instead of accepting, say, a port number as a parameter, it takes a sockaddr structure whose actual format is determined on the address family (type of network) you're using.
 For example, if you're using UNIX domain sockets, bind actually creates a file in the file system.

-The system call for bind is:
+The system call for `bind` is:

 	int bind(int socket, const struct sockaddr *address, socklen_t address_len);

-The first parameter, socket, is the socket that was created with the socket system call.
+The first parameter, `socket`, is the socket that was created with the socket system call.

-For the second parameter, the structure sockaddr is a generic container that just allows the OS to be able to read the first couple of bytes that identify the address family.
-The address family determines what variant of the sockaddr struct to use that contains elements that make sense for that specific communication type.
-For IP networking, we use struct sockaddr_in, which is defined in the header netinet/in.h.
+For the second parameter, the structure `sockaddr` is a generic container that just allows the OS to be able to read the first couple of bytes that identify the address family.
+The address family determines what variant of the `sockaddr` struct to use that contains elements that make sense for that specific communication type.
+For IP networking, we use struct `sockaddr_in`, which is defined in the header `netinet/in.h`.
 This structure defines:

 	struct sockaddr_in
 	{